 Is Market America a scam?
 Is Shop.com a scam?
-The answer is yes and here’s why.
+Shop.com and Market America are both scams.
+Here’s why.

 Summary of Market America Scam and Shop.com Scam